alice-biometrics/onboarding-react-native/README.md

 Consider:

+* The SDK requires at least API 21.
+So remember to set `minSdkVersion = 21`.
 * Please remember to add to the project a valid Firebase Credentials (see [Android installation](#android)).
 * Add camera permisions to your app, and Add AliceActivity.
    - Modify `android/app/src/main/AndroidManifest.xml` this: